ray2501/tcl-opencv/README.md

         puts $em
     }

-People detect by using HOGDescriptor -
+People detection by using HOGDescriptor -

     package require opencv